How To Prioritize Your Tasks At Work

 Don’t worry about the order, or how long the list is—just write down everything that, at this moment, you know you need to get done.

-2. Go through your list and mark every responsibility that needs to be finished SOON.
+Go through your list and mark every responsibility that needs to be finished SOON

-For this step, you’re just checking to see if you have any work that needs to be done right now, like if your manager asked you to re-stock merchandise, or count cash at the register.
+For this step, you’re just checking to see if you have any work that needs to be done right now - for example, if your manager asked you to re-stock merchandise or count cash at the register.
 Urgent tasks that can’t be blown off or postponed without major consequences are, in general, top priorities.

-3. Once you've taken care of urgent deadlines, put work tasks in order by how long you think it will take you to finish them.
+Once you've taken care of urgent deadlines, put your remaining tasks in order by how long you think it will take you to finish them

 Some people work best by tackling work that takes the most time to complete first, others prefer to take care of the easy work before moving on to their lengthier duties.
 Whichever system works for you, use this final, narrowed down list to guide how you spend your time.